FancySoft/social-network-analysis/README.txt

 	Build
 ----------------------------------------------------
 Just use ant.
+Run terminal, change directory to the project dir, and run "ant" from there.

 ----------------------------------------------------
 	Run
 ----------------------------------------------------
 java -jar Crawler.jar [path]
-path - text file with a list of IDs to parse
+[path] - text file with a list of IDs to parse

 Text file example:
 id1